thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 end
 ```

-After the GenServer starts, the `init/1` callback is called and we boostrap the battle by sending the `:battle_started` event.
+After the GenServer starts, the `init/1` callback is called and we bootstrap the battle by sending the `:battle_started` event.
 Once the battle has started the server works like a state machine, going through each phase and processing the logic necessary to make everything happen...

 ```elixir
 def init(args) do